 The overall conclusion seems to be that professional footballers seem to have poor teeth and, while it may seem fantastical, this could well be affecting their pitch performance.

-In a study on footballers at 8 different clubs in England and Wales, the British Journal of Sports Medicine showed that nearly 4 out of 10 player had teeth cavities with (wait for it) West Ham United’s medical staff suggesting that athletes often had worse oral health than the general UK population.
+In a study on footballers at 8 different clubs in England and Wales, the British Journal of Sports Medicine showed that nearly 4 out of 10 players had teeth cavities with (wait for it) West Ham United’s medical staff suggesting that athletes often had worse oral health than the general UK population.

 The dentists from the International Centre for Evidence Based Oral Health at University College in London looked at 187 players’ teeth and compared them with the national averages.